 Phil Bennet, Manager of Information Security Governance at Navy Federal Credit Union, recommends getting an understanding of overall risk with “A holistic third party ecosystem risk score measured against a standardized framework.”

 Alpa Inamdar, formerly with BNY Mellon Corporation, suggests that understanding the “combination of Security Incidents & Losses as well as External Threat Intelligence” will put TPRM programs in good stead.

 Finally, Marcus Rose, Senior Analyst, Cyber Risk Management, Trane Technologies, offers “a metric that supplies a trend based on risk levels of third party vendors.
 Being able to report on third-parties by risk ranking can lead to KPIs that in turn help improve vendor relationships and improve processes.”

 Key Performance Indicators (KPIs)

 Nasser Fattah, Executive Advisor at RiskLogix LLC, says that for TPRM programs an important indicator of performance is around supplier onboarding or supplier relationship management (SRM): “the average time to onboard a vendor in a secure and sound manner by tier.
 For the business, percent of vendors removed due to overlaps and cost-savings due to consolidating contracts under the same vendor.”

 In conclusion, Catherine Allen, Founder and Chairman of The Santa Fe Group/Shared Assessments, weighs in with advice somewhere between a KRI and a KPI.
 Allen recommends “passing an assessment and mediating what needs work.”
 Hungry for more?
-This blogpost gives an extensive list of KRIs and Mitigants to keep on your radar.
+Find a recording of our webinar on Risk Management Metrics here and this blogpost gives an extensive list of KRIs and Mitigants to keep on your radar